bkryza/clang-uml/docs/quick_start.md

           namespaces:
             - myproject::detail
       ```
-3. Run `clang-uml` in the projects top directory:
+3. Run `clang-uml` in the project's top directory:
     ```bash
     clang-uml
-    # or to see generation progress for each diagram run
+    # or to see generation progress for each diagram
     clang-uml --progress
     ```
 4. Generate SVG images from the PlantUML diagrams: